chatbots

 1. True hallucination.
 The bot states something that's not in any source, was never true, and the model invented to fill an answer-shaped gap.
 "Yes, we integrate with Salesforce" when no such integration exists.

 2. Stale answer.
 The bot states something that was once true but isn't anymore.
-"The Pro plan is $39/month" when you raised it to $49/month last week.
+"The Builder plan is $39/month" when you raised it to $49/month last week.
 This is an indexing problem, not a hallucination — the bot is faithfully reciting an outdated source.
 Fix: re-crawl after every meaningful change.

 3. Misapplied retrieval.
 The bot retrieves the right kind of source but the wrong instance.
 "Our return window is 30 days" when 30 days is the policy on a different product line you sell.
 Fix: tighter source scoping or per-source disambiguation in the prompt.